Institutional Biosafety Committee

 Membership

 Gainesville (Main) Campus: Membership consists of two community members (non-UF), a non-doctoral member, the University Biosafety Officer, and other members with expertise in biosafety, plant science, animal science, virology, bacteriology, pathology, and human gene therapy.
+Off campus IBCs consist of the Gainesville IBC chair, the relevant Biosafety Officer, other Biosafety staff members, content experts, and two community members.

 Procedure for IBC Protocol Registration and Review